 In this article, we will share all the steps to create a Windows 11 bootable USB on Mac, which is much more challenging than doing the same task this task on a Windows machine.
 Before proceeding to the details, please make sure you already have a Windows 11 ISO image.
-If not, please download Windows 11 ISO file by following the suggestions in another article written by our senior editor.
+If not, please download Windows 11 ISO file from Microsoft website.

-Create Windows 11 Bootable on Mac with ISO Editor (User-Friendly)
+Method 1: Create Windows 11 Bootable on Mac with ISOKit (User-Friendly)

-ISO Editor is a cross-platform utility for creating bootable USB from Windows ISO.
+ISOKit is a cross-platform utility for creating bootable USB from Windows ISO.
 Unlike Terminal or Boot Camp app, this professional app does not have limitations and super user friendly that comes with a modern UI.
-Currently, it can be working on macOS Sonoma, Ventura, Monterey, Big Sur, Catalina, Mojave, High Sierra and Sierra.
+Currently, it can be working on macOS Tahoe, Sequoia, Sonoma, Ventura, Monterey, Big Sur, Catalina, Mojave, High Sierra and Sierra.
 What's more, it also adds support for Apple Silicon Mac (M3 Chip).

 Pros: